-The London Stock Exchange actively monitors compliance with the AIM Rules for Companies and the AIM Rules for Nominated Advisers and takes action where companies or nomads breach those rules.
+The London Stock Exchange actively monitors compliance with the AIM Rules and the AIM Rules for Nominated Advisers and takes action where companies or nomads breach those rules.
 The London Stock Exchange can issue both public and private censures, though the former are reserved for the most serious cases, generally involving significant market impact.

 Renewed focus has been placed on rules relating to the timing and accuracy of disclosures and proper consultation with nomads.
-In particular, the London Stock Exchange has repeatedly drawn attention to breaches of AIM Rule 10 (Principles of Disclosure), AIM Rule 11 (General Disclosure of Price-Sensitive Information) and AIM Rule 31 (Responsibility for Compliance).
+In particular, the London Stock Exchange has repeatedly drawn attention to breaches of AR 10 (Principles of Disclosure), AR 11 (General Disclosure of Price-Sensitive Information) and AR 31 (Responsibility for Compliance).